2 years after ‘step up,’ Grammys step into another mess

 “The board determined this action to be necessary in order to restore the confidence of the Recording Academy’s membership, repair Recording Academy employee morale, and allow the Recording Academy to focus on its mission of serving all music creators,” the statement read.
 “The Recording Academy Board of Trustees is committed to fostering a safe, diverse, and inclusive workplace, music industry, and society.”

-At least one industry leader took to Instagram to express her displeasure at Dugan’s ouster.
+One industry leader took to Instagram to express her displeasure at Dugan’s ouster.

 “What’s so incredibly frustrating is a woman is a bully but a man a leader?
 This woman has had a flawless career but at the Academy she’s a bully?
 Smells like fish to me,” said Lou Taylor, the CEO of Tri Star Sports & Entertainment Group, who has worked with Britney Spears, Florida Georgia Line, Mary J. Blige and more.
 “Until proven otherwise I stand for Deb. #standwithdeb.”

+Legendary rapper Chuck D wrote an open letter Friday and defended Dugan.”

+“I salute Deborah Dugan for her truth and courage to try and effect change.
+As always, a bunch of ignorant, testosterone-fueled, usually old white men stop progress and screw it up,” he wrote.

-When asked about Dugan’s leave in an interview Friday about other topics, John Legend said: “I truly have no comment because I have no idea what happened.”
+When asked about Dugan’s leave in an interview Friday about other topics, John Legend said: “I truly have no comment because I have no idea what happened.

 “It was definitely shocking to say the least for someone that they searched so long to find to … be put on administrative leave, or whatever, because of misconduct.
-I don’t know any details around it but makes you wonder what happened,” added Legend, who is member of the academy’s L.A. chapter and is friends with and has collaborated musically with Dugan’s interim replacement, music producer and Board Chair Harvey Mason Jr.
+I don’t know any details around it but makes you wonder what happened,” added Legend, who is member of the academy’s Los Angeles chapter and is friends with and has collaborated musically with Dugan’s interim replacement, music producer and Board Chair Harvey Mason Jr.

 The Grammys have been criticized over the years over the diversity in its top prizes, which rarely goes to rap and contemporary R&B stars, including heavyweights like Beyoncé, Kanye West, Kendrick Lamar, Eminem and Mariah Carey.
 While those acts have won in the rap and R&B categories, when it comes to main prizes such as album, song and record of the year, the winners tend to be in the rock, country and pop genres.